 The Michael E. Metz Fellowship in Couples’ Sexual Health has been made possible through a generous gift from his wife Hildy Bowbeer.

-Nicholas Newstrom earned his undergraduate degree from the University of St. Thomas (MN) and his master's in Marriage and Family Therapy from St. Mary's University (MN).
-He recently earned his Ph.D. in Family Social Science (Couple and Family Therapy emphasis) from the University of Minnesota.
-Prior to his fellowship at PHS, he was a graduate assistant at the University of Minnesota’s, Program in Human Sexuality working on developing and evaluating a risk assessment tool for adult male sex offenders led by Dr. Michael Miner and Dr. Beatrice ‘Bean’ Robinson.
+Nicholas Newstrom, PhD, LMFT earned his undergraduate degree from the University of St. Thomas (MN) and his master's in Marriage and Family Therapy from St. Mary's University (MN).
+He earned his PhD in Family Social Science (Couple and Family Therapy emphasis) from the University of Minnesota.
 As a Michael E. Metz fellow, he is interested in how men and women signal consent when engaging in sexual behaviors.
-Nicholas has published articles in family therapy and sexuality journals and has co-authored a book chapter on juveniles who commit sexual abuse.
-Clinically, Nicholas is a licensed marriage and family therapist and AAMFT approved supervisor who has experience working with couples, families, and individuals.
-When he is not conducting research or working as a therapist, he enjoys movies, sports, and spending time with his partner and pugs.

 - Academic Courses